 Story mentors do a very important job at Little Green Pig, supporting young people in our workshops to get inspired by writing and get their words on the page.
 Not only that, you’ll be helping build their confidence and communication skills.

-Currently, we are specifically looking for volunteers who are free to volunteer on Mondays, Tuesdays and Wednesdays.
+Currently, we are specifically looking for volunteers who are free to volunteer on Mondays, Tuesdays or Thursdays.
 As most of our workshops take place during, or immediately after, school hours, you need to be free during the work day.

 Workshops are usually two hours long with 30 minute briefing and debrief sessions before and after.

 ‘I’ve been blown away by all of the children [at the workshops].
 I sometimes feel bit of an alien when it comes to young children.
 I wanted to connect a bit again, and I’ve done that.
 I don’t feel so much like an alien anymore.’